 The Aoling Festival of the Konyak Tribe

 Once deadly headhunters, the fascinating Konyak tribe now lives peacefully, spending most of their time practicing agriculture, drinking local alcohol, smoking opium (and occasionally hunting).
 After having completed the sowing of seeds each year, the tribe celebrates their most important festival, the Aoling Festival, which marks the beginning of spring season and a new year.
-Holiday Scout is running a 12 night tour to the Aoling Festival, Mopin Festival, and Kaziranga National Park.

 - When: April 1-6 each year.